JunyuKuang/ExtendedEdges/README.md

 # ExtendedEdges
-A simple and easy way to play with `safeAreaLayoutGuide` and keep your views layout properly on iPhone X'.
+A simple and easy way to play with `safeAreaLayoutGuide` and keep your custom views layout properly on iPhone X.

 ## Requirement